avomakesart/ssr-react/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This projects was created for the band: [Arder / Metalcore](https://instagram.com/arder)

 ## Available Scripts